China's Xi turns to financial experts to tame economic risks

 The appointments - overseeing economies larger than those of small countries - would appear to put those officials in the fast lane as China prepares a personnel reshuffle in 2022, when about half of the 25 members of the Politburo could be replaced, including Liu He, a vice-premier who is leading economic reform while doubling as chief negotiator in US trade talks.

-"Bankers are now in demand, as local governments are increasingly exposed to financial risks," said Chucheng Feng, a partner at Plenum, an independent research platform in Hong Kong.
+"Bankers are now in demand, as local governments are increasingly exposed to financial risks," said Feng Chucheng, a partner at Plenum, an independent research platform in Hong Kong.

 "These ex-bankers and regulators are given the task of preventing and mitigating major financial risks."